 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
 Australia has a Consulate in French Polynesia headed by an Honorary Consul.
 The Consulate provides limited consular assistance, which does not include the issue of Australian passports or the provision of notarial services.

 Tahiti, FRENCH POLYNESIA

 Telephone +689 40 468 806

-You can obtain full consular assistance from the Australian Consulate-General in New Caledonia:
+You can get full consular assistance from the Australian Consulate-General in Noumea, New Caledonia.

 Australian Consulate-General, Noumea